janvini/MiniProject/README.md

 ## Files

-- **Mini Project ML.ipynb**: The main Jupyter notebook file containing all the code and explanations for the project.
+- The main Jupyter notebook file containing all the code and explanations for the project.
 It includes the following steps:
   - Data loading and exploration
   - Data preprocessing (handling missing values, encoding categorical variables, etc.)
   - Model training using various machine learning algorithms